pkerpedjiev/emptypipes/_posts/2015-10-11-layouts-upon-layouts.md

 {% endhighlight %}

 And that's it!
 Create layout function.
 Create child nodes bound to the data.
 Call layout function.
 Rinse, repeat!
-Definitely take a look at the <a href="http://bost.ocks.org/mike/chart/">"Towards Reusable Charts"</a> tutorial for information about how to create a layout.
+Take a look at the <a href="http://bost.ocks.org/mike/chart/">"Towards Reusable Charts"</a> tutorial for an excellent introduction to creating a custom layout.

 <link rel='stylesheet' type='text/css' href='/css/d3-rnaplot.css' />